William Warrick Cardozo: Career

-In 1935 Cardozo was awarded a two-year pediatrics fellowship at two hospitals in Chicago: Provident Hospital and Children's Memorial Hospital.
-During this time, he began his research on sickle cell anemia with financial support from the Alpha Phi Alpha Fraternity.
-This culminated in his most influential publication, “Immunologic Studies in Sickle Cell Anemia".
+In 1935, Cardozo was awarded a two-year pediatrics fellowship at two hospitals in Chicago: Provident Hospital and Children's Memorial Hospital.
+During this time, he began his research on sickle cell anemia with financial support from the Alpha Phi Alpha fraternity.
+This culminated in his most influential publication, "Immunologic Studies in Sickle Cell Anemia".
 This work concluded that sickle cell anemia is most common among people of African heritage, that not all people with sickle cell anemia are anemic, that not all sickle cell cases are fatal, and that sickle cell anemia is a Mendelian trait.

 After the completion of the two-year fellowship in 1937, Cardozo joined the staff at the Howard University Department of Pediatrics as a part-time instructor, where he was later promoted to clinical assistant professor and clinical associate professor of pediatrics.
-Cardozo also worked at Freedmen’s Hospital of Howard University, where he was especially active in the gastroenterology clinic.
+Cardozo also worked at Freedmen's Hospital of Howard University, where he was especially active in the gastroenterology clinic.
 In addition to this, Cardozo worked as a school medical inspector for the District of Columbia Department of Health for 24 years.
-During this time, Cardozo published works on Hodgkin’s disease, the gastrointestinal health of children, and the growth and development of African American children.
+During this time, Cardozo published works on Hodgkin's disease, the gastrointestinal health of children, and the growth and development of African American children.
 In 1942 Cardozo was officially certified as a pediatrician by the American Board of Pediatrics.

 Cardozo was very active both in the medical community and as a volunteer in Washington, D.C.
-He was a member of the American Academy of Pediatrics, the Medical Society of the District of Columbia, the Advisory Committee of the District of Columbia Crippled Children’s Society, the National Medical Association, the Alpha Phi Alpha Fraternity, and the Alpha Omega Alpha Honor Medical Society.
-Cardozo was elected the western vice president of the Alpha Phi Alpha Fraternity in 1930, while he was still a student at The Ohio State University.
+He was a member of the American Academy of Pediatrics, the Medical Society of the District of Columbia, the Advisory Committee of the District of Columbia Crippled Children's Society, the National Medical Association, Alpha Phi Alpha, and the Alpha Omega Alpha Honor Medical Society.
+Cardozo was elected the western vice president of Alpha Phi Alpha in 1930, while he was still a student at Ohio State University.
 He also founded the Howard University branch of the Alpha Omega Alpha Honor Medical Society and was serving as its secretary and treasurer at the time of his death.
-Cardozo’s volunteer activities included serving as a medical staffer at the Ionia R. Whipper Home for Unwed Mothers, as a council member on the D.C.
+Cardozo's volunteer activities included serving as a medical staffer at the Ionia R. Whipper Home for Unwed Mothers, as a council member on the D.C.
 Health and Welfare Council, and as an advisor on the Rock Creek East Neighborhood League.

 Personal life

 Cardozo was an Episcopalian.
 One of his hobbies was photography.

-Cardozo suffered a heart attack and passed away on August 11, 1962.
+Cardozo had a heart attack and died on August 11, 1962.
 Cardozo was married to Mrs. Julia Manly Cardozo and was survived by a daughter, Judy Cardozo.